Rao1618/app/README.md

-# app
+# Software
-Medical Billing application
+Medical Billing application using FXML, Java and SQLite database.